raspberrypilearning/mood-indicator/en/step_4.md

 --- task ---

-Connect your input components to the Raspberry Pi Pico
+Connect your input components to the Raspberry Pi Pico.

 single-button-wiring
 multiple-button-wiring
 potentiometer-wiring
+crafted-switch-button-wiring

 **Tip:** If you want to use components you have not used before, or need to wire some more, visit our [Introduction to the Pico](https://projects.raspberrypi.org/en/projects/introduction-to-the-pico){:target="_blank"} guide.